-I bought the bottle I used at Walmart and then came home and found the same Keurig Hot Descaling Solution on Amazon for a little over $8.00 (this price is now down to $5.90 as of 05/26/2019) so next time, I’ll be ordering it in advance so I have it on hand.
+I bought the bottle I used at Walmart and then came home and found the same Keurig Hot Descaling Solution on Amazon and have since seen it in many stores including hardware stores for much less but the best price I have found is at Amazon.

 How-To Descale a Keurig with White Vinegar